danmayer/danmayer.github.com/_posts/2020-01-14-rails-flaky-specs-solutions.md

 Since the examples aren't runnable it makes it a bit harder to use them as a teaching tool, or show more complex tests or CI interactions.
 This project aims to be in the sweet spot, where it is still small enough to easily understand the issues, but it is part of a real runnable app that can be extended to highlight more complex Rails and JS testing issues.
 Adding things like common libraries (Faker, Capybara, etc) and different levels of tests including browser-based javascript tests and the related race conditions.

 While this project isn't a real-world example which are the best sources of flaky specs, sometimes real-world examples are hard to easily understand.
 Many of the examples in this project were extracted from real world examples.
-If you really want to dive into a fully developed complex code base that has Flay specs, the best source that with tagged flay specs comes from [@ samsaffron](https://twitter.com/samsaffron)/[discourse.org](https://discourse.org/) in their tagged collection of [flaky heisentest](https://review.discourse.org/tags/heisentest) which is described more in the excellent post, [tests that sometimes fail](https://samsaffron.com/archive/2019/05/15/tests-that-sometimes-fail).
+If you really want to dive into a fully developed complex code base that has Flaky specs, the best source for that with tagged flaky specs comes from [@ samsaffron](https://twitter.com/samsaffron)/[discourse.org](https://discourse.org/) in their tagged collection of [flaky heisentest](https://review.discourse.org/tags/heisentest) which is described more in the excellent post, [tests that sometimes fail](https://samsaffron.com/archive/2019/05/15/tests-that-sometimes-fail).

 This project allows devs, to run spec examples, see the failures, and try to fix the flaky specs either themselves or with a small group.
 If they get stuck example solutions are readily available.
 It should also be relatively easy to extend the project to add examples extracted from real-world projects.
 I would love to get some flaky test submissions for difficult flaky spec issues.